spatie/laravel-mailcoach-docs-old/docs/app/lists/introduction-and-overview.md

 ![](https://mailcoach.app/images/docs/app/lists/index.png)

 On the lists index page, you get an overview of all the email lists you can manage, with the number of active subscribers shown.
-If you have double opt-in enabled, this number only includes subscribers that have confirmed their subscription.
+If the list requires confirmation, this number only includes subscribers that have confirmed their subscription.
 People that have unsubscribed, or don't have a valid email address (anymore), will not be counted in the "active" subscribers amount.

 ## Creating a list